 What we call “triple crown leadership” (from our book of the same name) seeks not just any results, but excellent results—exceptional outcomes.
 It strives for the pinnacle of performance.
 (Our “triple crown leadership” model has three aims: excellent, ethical, and enduring.
-Leaders should begin with this question: what kind of leadership does it take to build an organization that is excellent, ethical, and enduring?)
+Leaders should begin with this question:

 Without strong results, you’re unlikely to remain a leader for long.

 Take this assessment to identify what’s inhibiting your leadership effectiveness.
 It will help you develop self-awareness and identify ways to improve your leadership.

 In different fields, there are beacons of excellence.
 For advanced military missions, we look to the Special Forces.
 We look to the Mayo Clinic for integrated health care, education, and research.
 For family entertainment and inspiration, the Walt Disney Company.
 We look to TED for spreading changemaking ideas.
 For brand management, Procter & Gamble.
 We look to Tesla for innovations that push the world toward sustainable energy.
 For inspired product design, Apple.

 At Apple, the standard for products and services is “insanely great.”
 Apple co-founder and former CEO Steve Jobs advised: “Be a yardstick of quality.
 Some people aren’t used to an environment where excellence is expected.”
 Jony Ive, former Chief Design Officer at Apple, recalls, “We did it because we cared, because when you realize how well you can make something, falling short, whether seen or not, feels like failure.”